mrred85/cakephp-smarty-view/README.md

 Copy the `SmartyView.php` file from `src > View` folder to your **View** folder.

 ## Include in AppController.php
-Load SmartyView in your CakePhp project like in `AppConroller.php` file or below:
+Load `SmartyView` in your CakePHP project like in `AppController.php` file or below:
 ```php
 namespace App\Controller;